 Common Obstacles Parents Face

 “We send emails and flyers, and parents still don’t seem to know what’s going on!” – When we talk to teachers, this particular frustration comes up again and again.
-While this is very discouraging, next time you feel ignored by a parent not reacting, there is a number you should keep in mind.
+While this is very discouraging, next time you feel ignored by a parent not reacting, there is a number of things you should keep in mind.

 32 million adults in the U.S. can’t read (as reported by the U.S. Department of Education and the National Institute of Literacy).
 This shocking statistic is not a joke – this problem affects 14 percent of the US population.
 A stunning 21 percent of adults in the U.S. read below a 5th-grade level.